 In our spreadsheet, we put each of these categories in their own tab.
 At the top, you can get the total for each category.
 On the first tab, you will also get the total amount spent in all of the categories.

-We hope that this spreadsheet is useful for you!
+We hope that this spreadsheet is useful for you as you itemize your medical expenses!
 If you have any questions, please ask them in the comment section below and we’ll do our best to help you out!

 An earlier version of this post can be found on The Crazy Shopping Cart.